jpablo/dspy4s/README.md

 - Run tests: `sbt test`
 - Run example: `sbt examples/run`

+To run the second example (multi-output with confidence):

+- `sbt "examples/runMain dspy.examples.QAConfidence"`

 ### OpenAI Setup (optional)

 To use the OpenAI client, set `OPENAI_API_KEY` and create a backend in your app: